SteveJustin1963/tec-MINT/MEAT-EXTRACT.md

                 By Stephen Justin
 ```

-We went up the mountain to get the [Meat](MEAT.md) that lead to the cration of this manual
+We went up the mountain to get the [Meat](MEAT.md) that lead to the creation of this Manual